NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

-\Cref{tab:main_comparison} shows the average metrics that are averaged over all distances and the peak VRAM usage.
+\Cref{tab:main_comparison} shows the metrics that are averaged over all distances and the peak VRAM usage.
 For base gsplat and our approach without MLP (solely the instanced rasterizer), we do not show image quality metrics as they represent the ground truth (disregarding the small numerical difference at the near plane).
 The inclusion of the instanced rasterizer significantly decreases VRAM usage and increases FPS, as expected.
-This directly follows from instantiating Gaussians only if they are within the frustum.
+This is a direct consequence of only instantiating Gaussians if inside the frustum.
 We use $\sim$4\texttimes\ less VRAM compared to V3DG, making our approach more scalable to larger scenes.
-Using the MLP, the process is further optimized by also discarding splats inside the frustum that are occluded by others.
+Using the MLP, VRAM usage is decreased further by also discarding splats inside the frustum that are occluded by others.
 Besides the increase in FPS, this also reduces VRAM usage further by ~25\%.
-Our approach reaches a near-perfect score for all scenes in image metrics while using significantly fewer Gaussians, showing the effectiveness of our occlusion culling MLP. \Cref{tab:build_time} shows the build times for all datasets compared to V3DG.
-For our method, approximately 25\% of the time is spent on visibility extraction, and about 75\% on training the MLP.
+Our approach achieves near-perfect scores across all scenes in image metrics while using significantly fewer Gaussians, demonstrating the effectiveness of our occlusion-culling MLP.